-EASC was established in 2014 to be a Joint Committee of the 7 Health Boards, with the 3 NHS trusts as associate members.
+EASC was established in 2014 to be a Joint Committee of the seven health boards, with the three NHS trusts as associate members.
 It has responsibility for the planning and commissioning of emergency ambulance services on an all-Wales basis.
-Hosted by Cwm Taf Morgannwg University Health Board, the Health Board is represented on the Joint Committee by the Chief

-Executive and regular reports are received by the Board supported by a more in-depth discussion, on an annual basis, at the Board Seminar meeting
+Hosted by Cwm Taf Morgannwg University Health Board, the health board is represented on the Joint Committee by the chief executive and regular reports are received by the board supported by a more indepth discussion, on an annual basis, at the board seminar meeting.